Ile-Alatau National Park: Landmarks

 On the territory of the park there are burial mounds of the early Iron Age on the Assy plateau and near the Turgen Gorge, Sak burials on the banks of the Issyk River.

-On the right bank of the Turgen River the traces of the strong earthquake, which occurred here more than 10 thousand years ago, were found.
+On the right bank of the Turgen River the traces of a strong earthquake, which occurred here more than 10,000 years ago, were found.
 This debris strata in the form of rocks of bizarre shapes and various colors is a true monument of nature.

 The relict mossy Chinturgen spruce forests are also a natural monument, where islands of permafrost with ice thickness of 2–3 m are preserved under the cover of moss at a depth of 30–40 cm.
 Permafrost massifs located at such a low altitude are not found anywhere else in the Trans-Ili Alatau.
 The high-altitude landscape, which resembles the cold desert of the Inner Tien Shan, which is located along the axial part of the ridge at the Pass of "Prokhodnoy", is unique.

 Peak "Seven Needles Tuyuksu" is a peak consisting of seven rock formations, shaped like needles.
 The difficulty category is 4a.

 The park also includes the Kaskelen river gorge.